bloominstituteoftechnology/web-module-challenge-css-layouts/ReadMe.md

- x cd into your personal portfolio folder x Create a new branch from <firstName-lastName>: git checkout -b <firstName-lastName-day2> <firstName-lastName>.
- Implement the project on your newly created <firstName-lastName-day2> branch, committing changes regularly.
+ x cd into your personal portfolio folder x Create a new branch from <firstName-lastName>: x git checkout -b <firstName-lastName-day2> <firstName-lastName>. x Implement the project on your newly created <firstName-lastName-day2> branch, committing changes regularly.
  Push commits: git push origin <firstName-lastName-day2>.
 Task 2: Minimum Viable Product
 Use the checklist below to guide your work today.
 Your final product should be presentable at mobile, tablet and a desktop-width.

- Insert a viewport meta tag into the head of the project with these html attributes: content="width=device-width, initial-scale=1"
+ x Insert a viewport meta tag into the head of the project with these html attributes: content="width=device-width, initial-scale=1"
  Introduce max-width media queries into your project at 800px and 500px Change CSS styles from hard-coded px to any one of the responsive units learned today Add accessability features to your webpage